-- Flush the system with water and leave the lines filled with water. - 2.
-Discharge the system voltage (see the Pressure Relief Procedure, page 47, which includes Voltage Discharge and Grounding Procedure. - 3.
+- 1. Flush the system with water and leave the lines filled with water. - 2.
+Follow the Pressure Relief Procedure, page 43, which includes Voltage Discharge and Grounding Procedure. - 3.
 Disconnect the fluid hoses from the voltage isolation system.

 Avoid allowing any water to leak out of the fluid hose(s) as that could cause a significant air gap in the fluid column up to the cup, which can break the conductivity path and conceal a potential failure area.